 About

 The medium is the message, but sensation is the medium.
-It’s a reverberating network.
-It’s not ironic; it’s empathetic.
-Closeness shapes the environment and, in turn, it is shaped.
+It is a reverberating network.
+It is not ironic; it is empathetic.
+Closeness shapes the environment, and in turn, is shaped.